ComNets-Bremen/GDI-Tutorials/src/07-data-vs-drosselkom.md

-Huffman coding is a method that uses a known probability distribution of symbols to encode messages with as few bits as possible.
+Huffman coding is a method that uses a known probability distribution of symbols to encode messages with as few bits as possible

-To generate the symbols of a huffman code a binary tree structure is used.
+To generate the encodings of a huffman code a binary tree structure is used

-A Binary tree is a tree where each node has exactly two children.
+A Binary tree is a tree where each node has exactly two children

-On the next slide you will see the general algorithm to generate an huffman tree.
+On the next slide you will see the general algorithm to generate an huffman tree

 ---